pulumi/examples/aws-ts-eks-hello-world/README.md

 [![Deploy](https://get.pulumi.com/new/button.svg)](https://app.pulumi.com/new)

-# AWS EKS Cluster
+# Amazon EKS Cluster: Hello World!

 This example deploys an EKS Kubernetes cluster with an EBS-backed StorageClass, and deploys a Kubernetes Namespace and Deployment of NGINX into the cluster.

 ## Deploying the App